A Korean meal - cooking for a crowd

 Samgyeopsal – grillet svinekjøtt (t.v.) og samgyetang – hel, kokt kylling med ginseng er typiske koreanske retter.

 If you are interested in food or eat out a lot, then you will be familiar with Asian food terms like dim sum, sushi, ramen or wonton.
 As the world rapidly globalises, food is invariably the forerunner in the colonisation game.
 Like Chinese and Japanese before it, Korean is the latest cuisine for people from Oslo to New York, or Cape Town to Paris to claim as their favourite food.

-TEXT AND PHOTOS: RUSSEL WASSERFALL
+WRITTEN BY AND IMAGES BY RUSSEL WASSERFALL

 The unique food culture of the Korean Peninsula has produced a vast array of traditional dishes that are being systematicaly explored in restaurants and fast food queues across the world.
 From David Chang’s Momofoku eateries, to neighbourhood Korean BBQ hangouts, kimchi, bulgogi, banchan and more are hot right now.